vlarrain2/vlarrain2/README.md

 - 👋 I’m Vicente Larraín 🇨🇱
 - 👀 I’m interested in programming and sports (mostly ⚽ and 🎾)
 - 🌱 I’m currently studying a MS in Computer Science at [PUC](https://www.uc.cl)
-- 💼 I'm working as a Full Stack Engineer at [Kredito](https://www.kredito.cl)
+- 💼 I'm working as an Engineering Manager at [Kredito](https://www.kredito.cl)
 - 📫 You can contact me at vlarrain2@uc.cl

 <!---